N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 ### Clock sync method

-annotations_wclock_sync and clock_sync attempt to synchronise the Pupil Capture time base with that of the PC using:
+annotations_wclock_sync and timestamps_wclock_sync attempt to synchronise the Pupil Capture time base with that of the PC using:

 	socket.send_string("T {}".format(time()))

-Due to variations in the speed of the connection, sync_clocks and test_sync functions are used to recursively set and test the sync  until a required threshold of <0.01ms is achieved.
+Due to variations in the speed of the connection, sync_clocks and test_sync functions are used to recursively set and test the sync  until a required threshold (e.g. <0.01ms) is achieved.
 All time stamps on trigger input are then taken from the PC clock.

 - **Pros**: This method is stable when the eye tracker is connected to the PC via USB.